Title: Earnings Management and the Extent of Sustainability Report Disclosure with Good Corporate Governance as a Moderating Variable

 Abstract

-Sustainability report (SR) disclosure is a form of corporate social responsibility (CSR) activity that can be used as a tool to divert stakeholder attention from management's opportunistic behavior (profit management).
-Earnings management carried out by management if it is revealed will cause the manager to lose his reputation and even his job, so management uses SR disclosure to provide a good image so that it will gain support and trust from stakeholders.
-Agency theory which separates owners and management causes the need for a monitoring system so that management contracts can be achieved without harming any party.
-Good corporate governance (GCG) exists to supervise contractual relationships and direct the company's operations in accordance with applicable regulations to achieve management contracts.
-This research seeks to prove the influence of accrual earnings management on the extent of SR disclosure with GCG moderation.
-Using a sample of companies that registered for the Corporate Governance for Performance Index (CGPI) in 2015-2018, this research was carried out using quantitative methods with multiple linear regression analysis and moderated regression analysis (MRA).
+Disclosure of sustainability reports (SR) is a form of corporate social responsibility (CSR) activity that can be used as a tool to divert stakeholder attention from opportunistic management behavior (earnings management).
+Disclosure of earnings management by management can cause managers to lose their reputations and even their jobs, so management uses SR disclosure to project a positive image and gain stakeholder support and trust.
+Agency theory, which separates owners and management, necessitates a monitoring system to ensure management contracts are achieved without harming any party.
+Good corporate governance (GCG) exists to oversee contractual relationships and direct the company's operations in accordance with applicable regulations to achieve management contracts.
+This study attempts to demonstrate the effect of accrual earnings management on the extent of SR disclosure with GCG moderation.
+Using a sample of companies registered with the Corporate Governance for Performance Index (CGPI) in 2015-2018, this study was conducted using quantitative methods with multiple linear regression analysis and moderated regression analysis (MRA).

 Keywords: Corporate social responsibility, Sustainability Report, Good Corporate Governance, Earnings Management